Feedback-guided Data Synthesis for Imbalanced Classification: Methodology

 Figure~\ref{fig:framework} presents an overview of our proposed approach.
 We assume access to a pre-tained diffusion model, which takes as input an image and a text prompt, and produces an image consistent with the inputs.
 We train a classifier \( f_\phi \) on an imbalanced dataset of real images, \( \mathcal{D}_{\text{real}} \).
 This initial classifier serves as a foundation for the subsequent generation of synthetic samples.
 We then collect a dataset of synthetic data, \( \mathcal{D}_{\text{syn}} \), by conditioning the pre-trained diffusion model on text prompts formatted as \lstinline[style=mystyle]|class-label| and random images from the corresponding class.
 We leverage feedback signals from the pre-trained classifier to guide the sampling process of the pre-trained diffusion model, promoting useful samples for \( f_\phi \).
 Finally, we train the classifier from scratch on the union of the original real data and the generated synthetic data, \( \mathcal{D}_{\text{real}} \cup \mathcal{D}_{\text{syn}} \).\looseness-1

-\subsection{Increasing the usefulness of synthetic data: feedback-guided synthesis}
+\subsection{Increasing the Usefulness of Synthetic Data: Feedback-guided Synthesis}

-\paragraph{Feedback-guided synthesis.} Inspired by the literature in active learning~\citep{wang2016cost, wu2022entropy}, we propose to \emph{generate} useful samples by leveraging feedback from our pre-trained classifier $f_{\phi}$.
-More precisely, we use the classifier feedback to steer the generation process towards \textit{generating} useful synthetic data.
+\paragraph{Feedback-guided synthesis.} We propose feedback-guidance, a modification of the diffusion models' standard sampling process for generating \textit{useful} samples for training a classifier by getting feedback from the classifier itself.
+While standard classifier-guidance in diffusion models~\citep{dhariwal2021diffusion, ho2020denoising} focuses on high-density regions, our method prioritizes the generation of \textit{useful} samples, by leveraging feedback from our pre-trained classifier $f_{\phi}$.
 Leveraging classifier feedback allows for a systematic approach for generating useful samples that provide gradient for the classification task at hand.

 Our proposed feedback-guidance might be reminiscent of classifier-guidance in diffusion models~\citep{dhariwal2021diffusion, ho2020denoising}, which drives the sampling process of the generative model to produce images that are close to the distribution modes.
 The proposed feedback-guidance is also related to the literature aiming to increase sample diversity in diffusion models~\citep{sehwag2022generating,um2023don}, whose goal is to drive the sampling process of the generative model towards low density regions of the learned distribution.
-Instead, the goal of our proposed feedback-guidance is to \emph{synthesize samples which are useful for a classifier to improve its performance}.\looseness-1
+Instead, the goal of our proposed feedback-guidance is to synthesize samples which are \textit{useful} for a classifier to improve its performance.
+Furthermore, our framework is inspired by the literature in active learning~\citep{wang2016cost, wu2022entropy}, where useful samples are selected from a pool of samples, whereas we propose to \emph{generate} useful samples.\looseness-1

 Formally, let $\mathcal{D}_{real}$ be a training dataset of real data, $f_{\phi}$ a classifier, and $G_\theta$ a state-of-the-art pre-trained diffusion model.
 We start by training $f_{\phi}$ on $\mathcal{D}_{real}$, and define $h \in \{0, 1\}$ as a binary variable that describes whether a sample is useful for the classifier $f_{\phi}$ or not.
 Our goal is to generate samples from a specific class that are informative, \textit{i.e.} from the distribution of $p(x | h, y)$.
 To generate samples using the reverse sampling process defined in section~\ref{sec:background}, we need to compute $\nabla_x \log p(x|h, y)$.
 Following Eq.~\ref{eq:conditiona_score}, we have: